emiglior/cmssw/Configuration/Geometry/README.md

 * T37: OT (v8.0.6): increased (smallDelta +300 micron) inter-ladder radial spacing TB2S.
 IT (v7.4.2): TBPX as in T35 with 0.7+0.4+0.7 mm gap between Z+ and Z-
 * T38: OT (v8.0.6): increased (smallDelta +300 micron) inter-ladder radial spacing TB2S.
 IT (v7.4.4): TBPX as in T35 with 1.3+0.4+1.3 mm gap between Z+ and Z-
 * T39: Same as T35 but introducing BigPixels in InnerTracker (1x2 planar and 2x2 planar modules)
+* T40: Same as T36 but introducing BigPixels in InnerTracker (1x2 planar and 2x2 planar modules)

 Calorimeters:
 * C9: HGCal (v11 post TDR HGCal Geometry w/ corner centering for HE part) + Phase2 HCAL and EB + Tracker cables (used in Run4D49)